 to affix that system or device to a certain directory.

 MRTG (Multi Router Traffic Grapher):

 Software that allows you to monitor network traffic.
 For more information, visit the MRTG website

 MX (Mail eXchanger) Entry:

-A second domain that points to a primary domain.
-When users attempt to access the parked domain, they will see the main website.
+A second domain that points to your primary domain.
+When users attempt to access the parked domain, they will see your main website.
 For example, both http://www.cpanel.net

 go to the same place, as

 A mode for FTP connections that will initiate connections from the client side.
 Using this mode may be helpful if a user is having problems connecting to an FTP server through a firewall.